awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 Q: *My device uses only one of the protocols \(HTTP, MQTT\) and only one of the available communication channels \(Wi\-Fi, Ethernet, BLE\)\.
 If all the OTA related IDT tests pass using just one protocol\-communication channel combination, then will my device get listed as OTA qualified in the device catalog?*
 A: Yes\.
 We encourage you to get other combinations qualified on your device as well, if possible\.
 In this way, you can provide support for more customer use cases\.

+Q: *We will be hosting our FreeRTOS port in our own repo as per the qualification requirements\.
+What should we include in the repo in terms of folders and demos to support? *
+A: Please host all the files and folders necessary to make the port work as an out of the box experience for a customer who downloads it from the repository\.
+You should include your entire `freertos_kernel`, `libraries`, and `tools` folders, along with a `docs` folder for your documents, a `projects` folder for your IDE projects, and a `vendors` folder for your vendor\-specifc files\.
+Also include your entire demo folder\. \(The MQTT Hello World demo must be supported, however, other demos are at your discretion\.
+Also, the `tools` folder is not required, however, we recommend that you host this folder to assist customers with testing\.\)

 If you have questions about qualification that are not answered on this page or in the rest of the FreeRTOS Qualification Guide, contact your AWS representative or [the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.

 ### Documentation history<a name="afr-doc-history"></a>